Toxic Co-Parenting Quotes That Reveal Hidden Child Trauma

 • Kids are not to be in the middle of conflicts between adults.

-“When parents argue about anything, then the child only thinks that fighting is the way out”
+“When parents argue about anything, the child only thinks that fighting is the way out.”

-• This continuous fighting instills into children that this is how to solve problems around conflict.
+• This continuous fighting instills in children that this is how to solve problems around conflict.

 • This indicates the adverse effect of unsolved parental problems on the children.

-The reasons toxic co-parenting occur are many, including:
+The reasons toxic co-parenting occurs are many, including:

 • Unsettled pasts: Anger or bitterness of the relationship usually breeds into the parenting relationship.

-• Desire to control: There are attempts of dominance of one parent over the other.
+• Desire to control: There are attempts at dominance of one parent over the other.

-• Absence of boundaries: Boundaries need to be set where there is none then the conflict might go on.
+• Absence of boundaries: Boundaries need to be set where there are none, then the conflict might go on.

 How to Overcome Toxic Co-Parenting

-The following are some of the means of improving toxic co-parenting:
+The following are some of the means of improving toxic co-parenting quotes:

 • Draw boundaries: Parents are urged to set in place demarcations of mindsets and physical limits to curb confrontation.